saveoursecrets/sdk/OVERVIEW.md

 ## Signing Key

-The account signing key is an ECDSA (Secp256k1 curve) private key used to uniquely identity an account and verify account ownership by signing requests to a remote service.
+The account signing key is an ECDSA (Secp256k1 curve) private key used to uniquely identify an account and verify account ownership by signing requests to a remote service.

 ## Account Address

 An account address is an Ethereum-style address derived from the public key of the account signing key used to uniquely identify an account.
-This is used so that remote servers (used for syncing data) can allow account creation and modification without requiring any sign-up which may expose personally identifiable information (PII) to the server.
+An account address is used as the identifier so that remote servers (used for syncing data) can allow account creation and modification without requiring any sign-up which may expose personally identifiable information (PII) to the server.

 ## Identity Vault